Hayespace/moontubeDB/README.md

 ## Design and Color Scheme

-The MOONTUBE visual aesthetic is a reflection of the cosmic world of cryptocurrencies.
+The MOONTUBE visual aesthetic is a reflection of the universe of cryptocurrencies.
 I have drawn inspiration from the moon and space, infusing the platform with a celestial vibe.

-### Lunar Influence
-The moon, often associated with cryptocurrency price surges or "mooning," is a central theme in our design.
-You'll notice lunar elements throughout the platform, from the subtle crescent moon in our logo to the moonlight hues that enhance the overall experience.

 ### Space-Inspired
 Cryptocurrency, like the vastness of space, is full of possibilities.
-We've harnessed this inspiration to create a design that evokes the mystery and excitement of the crypto world.
-You'll feel like you're embarking on a cosmic journey each time you log in.
+I have harnessed this inspiration to create a design that evokes the mystery and excitement of the crypto world.
+From the logo to the spacey hues that enhance the overall experience, you'll feel like you're embarking on a cosmic journey each time you log in.

 ### Sleek and Dark
 The scheme is designed to be sleek, like the black canvas of outer space.
 The dark background provides a comfortable and immersive viewing experience, reducing eye strain during extended visits to the platform.